tomercoh/tomercoh/README.md

 My major is in Information Technology and Systems.

-I enjoy writing SQL scripts and queries, messing around with data, and learning new languages and technologies.
+I enjoy working with SQL, designing systems and ETL solutions, and learning new technologies.

 - 🔭 I’m currently working on my portfolio.
 - 🌱 I’m currently learning Python to enhance my data cleaning and analysis skills.